home-assistant/addons/check_config/README.md

 Setting this option to `latest` will result in checking your configuration against the latest stable release of Home Assistant.

+## Known issues and limitations

+- Currently, this add-on only support checking against Home Assistant >= 0.94 or less 0.91.

 ## Support

 Got questions?